Schlumbergera bridgesii (Lem.) Loefgr.

 Epiphyllum bridgesii, Zygocactus bridgesii

-Schlumbergera bridgesii is a very popular and unusual cactus.
-The stems are flattened and divided into leaf-like segments.
-The flowers are produced from notches in stems or from the tips.
-The flowers are produced from notches in these stems or from the tips.
-The fuchsia-like flowers bloom in winter and last a long time.
-They are generally carmine red, tinged purple in the center, and perfectly symmetrical.
+Schlumbergera bridgesii is a very popular and unusual cactus with flattened stems divided into leaf-like segments.
+Fuchsia-like flowers are produced from notches in stems or from the tips and appear in winter and last a long time.
+They are perfectly symmetrical, carmine red and tinged purple in the center.

 How to Grow and Care